rmannibucau/featured-mock/README.md

 Note: if you need to match the same url for two http methods you can prefix your file name with the http method and `-`.
 For instance `GET-foo/bar`.

+Note: `com.github.rmannibucau.featuredmock.http.ContentTypeMapper` allows you to change the extension to use for a particular request type.
+It is based on accept header.